The Rabin cryptosystem revisited: Abstract

 \section{Abstract}

 The Rabin public-key cryptosystem is revisited with a focus on the problem of identifying the encrypted message unambiguously for any pair of primes.
+In particular, a deterministic scheme using quartic reciprocity is described that works for primes congruent $5$ modulo $8$, a case that was still open.
 Both theoretical and practical solutions are presented.
 The Rabin signature is also reconsidered and a deterministic padding mechanism is proposed.